RENAMO insurgency (2013–2021): Background

 During the second round of general elections scheduled for December 1999, in which FRELIMO secured a much narrower majority of the popular vote, RENAMO contested the electoral processes and alleged widespread voter fraud.
 Throughout 2000 a number of pro-RENAMO demonstrations were held in major Mozambican cities such as Maputo and Beira.
 The government ruled the demonstrations illegal, and security forces killed some of the protestors.
 In Montepuez, this resulted in street clashes between protestors and the police which left a hundred dead.
 Another eighty people died in police custody.
 Some protestors began vandalizing state property and occupying official buildings, while a mob of FRELIMO supporters led by veterans of the civil war retaliated by destroying RENAMO's headquarters.
 The tense political climate was further shaken when unidentified gunmen raided a police station in Nampula, killing five.
 FRELIMO claimed that RENAMO dissidents were responsible.
 In January 2002 the government placed several RENAMO supporters on trial for armed insurrection.

 The outbreak of violence in 2000 and the contested elections of 1999, as well as the appointment of new provincial governors, all of whom were known FRELIMO partisans, resulted in the continued breakdown of relations between the two formerly belligerent parties.

-Since then, support for RENAMO has waned in Mozambique elections, and Afonso Dhlakama in October 2012 began retraining aging veterans demanding "a new political order".
+Since then, support for RENAMO has waned in Mozambique elections.
+Afonso Dhlakama in October 2012 began retraining ageing veterans demanding "a new political order".
 This followed complaints that the political system was not sufficiently inclusive and that the proceeds of economic development were not being shared fairly.
 RENAMO turned to arms once again, citing fears for the safety of its leader.